 This site breaks down and analyzes hit songs so you don't have to.
 Subscribe for some great arrangement and composition insights and also stay updated on the latest industry trends when it comes to what's popular in music production.

 The free subscription offers you some great reports about the latest pop tracks which you can use to learn about what works and what doesn't.
 There is a paid option which I've not signed up for yet, so I cannot really comment on this.
 I'll update this section once I've signed up.

 Big, boring but dependable.
 You cannot really beat the beast that is Amazon.com when it comes to range, delivery and returns for equipment.
 They have it sussed and sorted compared to many other retailers.
 There are specialist music retailers which may have products you cannot find on Amazon but this is the exception to the rule.

 You also have the review system at Amazon which means you can spot items of gear with obvious flaws or defects and narrow down your search to look only at the best rated equipment if you want.

-I tend to keep an eye on the Deals page above as this is where discounts on studio gear are listed on the Amazon site.
+Keep an eye on the Musical Equipment Deals page as this is where discounts on studio gear are listed on the Amazon site.

 Music Production Forums:

 You'll find a page with 5 great music production forums listed here.